herotechcourse/kotlin-lotto-precourse/README.md

 Firstly I thought Winning Lotto Ticket is same as simple Lotto Ticket, But I realized Wining Lotto is kind of abstract thing.
 It's not a ticket, it is just number of list and bonus number set.
 So I decided to make WinningLotto Class in model package (can I?)

+## Validator
+Given Lotto class has require with error message, So I should include Lotto class in validator class.
+But then Validator class got two responsibilities (Validation, Conversion).
+I considered a lot.
+And decided to separate into Syntax Error Parser and Logical Error Validator